gatk-workflows/gatk4-somatic-with-preprocessing/README.md

 # gatk-somatic-with-preprocessing

-germline_single_sample_workflow :
 This WDL pipeline implements data pre-processing and initial calling for somatic SNP, Indel, and copy number variants in human whole-genome sequencing (WGS) data.

-Note: The gatk-somatic-with-preprocessing WDL is not used in any pipelines at the Broad Institute and has been provided only as a convenience for the community.
+Note: The gatk-somatic-with-preprocessing WDL is not used in any pipelines at the Broad Institute
+and has been provided only as a convenience for the community.
 Therefore, this WDL is unsupported.

 #### Requirements/expectations
  - Human whole-genome pair-end sequencing data in unmapped BAM (uBAM) format